kunaldudhavat/Personalized-text-to-image-generator/README.md

 --load_step 399 --prompt TEXT-PROMPT --outdir OUTPUT-DIR` <br/>

 9. In the above command, replace:<br\>
-	IMAGE-PATH with the path to a reference image <br\>
+	IMAGE-PATH with the path to a reference image <br/>
-	CHECKPOINTS-PATH to a path containing the folder checkpoints <br\>
+	CHECKPOINTS-PATH to a path containing the folder checkpoints <br/>
-	TEXT-PROMPT with your desired text prompt <br\>
+	TEXT-PROMPT with your desired text prompt <br/>
-	OUTPUT-DIR with the path to the folder in which you want the generated images to be saved. <br\>
+	OUTPUT-DIR with the path to the folder in which you want the generated images to be saved. <br/>
 We ran the model fine tuning and inference on a A100 GPU using Google Colab Pro.
-We have attached a Colab notebook to run the model on Google Colab. <br\>
+We have attached a Colab notebook to run the model on Google Colab. <br/>

 You can use the colab file Personalized Text-to-Image Generator for doing the same steps.